Life insurance isn’t a fun topic for most people. That’s especially true if you’re disabled.

 Beyond term and permanent life, there are other options to help your loved ones.
 One is final expense or burial insurance.
 These policies are usually guaranteed up to $25,000 with no medical underwriting.
 Final expense and burial insurance are available to people regardless of health status, so that’s always an option.

 Another possibility for disabled people is to get life insurance as part of an employer group.
 The company may offer and even pay for life insurance.
-You may also get to buy additional live coverage through that insurer.
+You may also get to buy additional life coverage through that insurer.
 Employer-based life insurance usually has smaller payouts than an individual policy.
 Another downside is you lose coverage if you leave the job.
 However, an employer plan can be an option if you can’t get life insurance coverage elsewhere or want additional coverage.

 Shop around for a policy